Data carving , or Raw file recovery is a very powerful way to extract files and data from a very corrupted media.

 File carving

 Many applications describe this process as data carving or file carving.
 However, CnW takes it a few stages further.
 One unusual, and very useful feature is the creation of meaningful file names and many files are verified for content structure and length.
 This gives a much higher success rate than just a simple string match at the start of a file.
-For handling fragmented files, look at the sections on data carving and manual data carving
+For handling fragmented files, look at the sections on advanced data carving and manual data carving

 Searching for strings